-Since the polar parrots are known to be substrate diggers you should not use any type of substrate having sharp edges.
-You can use a fine grain aquarium of any color.
-I would recommend you not to go with a lighter shade of substrate as they look dirty quicker and you will have a harder time cleaning them.
+Since the polar parrots are known to be substrate diggers, you should not use any type of substrate having sharp edges.
+You can use a fine-grain aquarium of any color.
+I would recommend you not to go with a lighter shade of substrate as they look dirty quicker, and you will have a harder time cleaning them.

 And for decoration, you can use a hollow pot made out of clay or plastic.
 Polar Parrot cichlids prefer some sort of caves in their tank.
 You can also use Aquarium caves which are available in your local fish store.
-They will stay their cave when they feel threatened and also use them as a site to lay eggs.
-So a decoration piece like these helps the fish a lot to feel safe in your aquarium.
+They will stay in their cave when they feel threatened and also use them as a site to lay eggs.
+Such a decoration piece like these helps the fish a lot to feel safe in your aquarium.

 Polar Parrot Cichlid Diet

 You shouldn’t overfeed them and especially with live foods which can be pretty hard to digest.
-Since the mouths of the Polar Parrot are very small you should feed them with small-sized pellets so they won’t have trouble feeding on it.
+Since the mouths of the Polar Parrot are very small, you should feed them with small-sized pellets so they won’t have trouble feeding on it.

 Maintaining Water Quality

-The water from your area might be too soft for the fish and you may have to add different water conditioners to make them suitable for your fish.
+The water from your area might be too soft for the fish, and you may have to add different water conditioners to make them suitable for your fish.
 You should always use water de-chlorinator in your water before using it in your aquarium.
 Here are the parameters of water that should be kept in check for the Polar Parrot Cichlids.

 Your fish may lose its immunity, become stressed, and fade out if the temperature is not kept in an optimum range.
 At the right temperature, your fish will bring out its best colors and will not stress out.
 The Polar Parrot cichlids will do fine in temperatures of 76°F to 82°F.

 The Polar parrot cichlids prefer soft water.
 So, the water hardness of 2 to 25 dGH would be perfect for the fish.

 You will need an aquarium filter that performs very well but produces gentle flow only.
 Any type of filter that produces a lot of flow is more likely to stress out your fish.
 You should not use any type of strong powerhead filter.
-These filters produce a lot of water movement which is not suitable for the fish.
+These filters produce a lot of water movement, which is not suitable for the fish.

-If the water conditions in your aquarium are not good and the temperatures are regularly fluctuating, the immunity of your fish will drastically decrease and the chances of getting infected by the disease will skyrocket.
+If the water conditions in your aquarium are not good and the temperatures are regularly fluctuating, the immunity of your fish will drastically decrease, and the chances of getting infected by the disease will skyrocket.
 Here is some of the more frequently occurring disease in the Polar Parrot Cichlids.

 White Spot Disease

 Decreased aquarium temperature is one of the main reasons that your fish gets infected with white spot disease.
-Small white plaque-like spots occur in the body of the fish and if its left untreated the spots multiply throughout the body of the fish and will eventually kill the fish.
+Small white plaque-like spots occur in the fish’s body, and if left untreated, the spots multiply throughout the fish’s body and will eventually kill the fish.

 Treating the white spot disease is very easy as they pretty much go away once you raise the temperature in your aquarium.
-Some of the home remedies like Garlic also helps reduce the white spot in the fish.
+Some of the home remedies like Garlic also help reduce the white spot in the fish.
 If the condition of the fish is getting worse you use medicine like the Super Ich.
 Regular water changes will also help the fish recover from the white spot disease.

 It will cause many complications in the fish.
 And the most evident being its inability to digest food quickly.
 Fish like Flowerhorns, Parrot, and Polar Parrots are very susceptible to this disease.
-When you feed your fish with a lot of live foods your fish cannot digest them in time causing your fish to get bloat.
+When you feed your fish a lot of live foods your fish cannot digest them in time, causing your fish to get bloat.

 Swim Bladder disease

 These diseases rarely occur in your fish and only occur when your fish has a big accident.
-But when your fish has the swim bladder disease it is almost impossible to treat them.
+But when your fish has swim bladder disease it is almost impossible to treat them.
 You can increase the amount of aeration in your aquarium and decrease the level of water to ease your fish.

 These are the most frequently occurring disease in the Polar parrot cichlids.
 Since these diseases have been so common the medicines for these diseases are being manufactured day in and day out.
-These diseases are not 100% preventable but you can prevent them to some extent by cleaning your aquarium and maintain the water parameters to optimum levels.
+These diseases are not 100% preventable, but you can prevent them to some extent by cleaning your aquarium and maintain the water parameters to optimum levels.

 Breeding Polar Parrot Cichlid